TotallyInformation/node-red-contrib-uibuilder/docs/uib-configuration.md

 Normally, you will expect to see at least the following:

 * `src/` - The folder containing the source code that defines your UI.
 It should _always_ contain at least an `index.html` file.
 Typically, it will also contain `index.js` and `index.css` files.
 This folder is the default location presented via the Node-RED web server as `http://node-red-host:1880/<instance-url>/` so anything you put in it will be available via the web server.

+* `dist/` - This folder should be used as the target of any "build" process.
+It will be served instead of the `src` folder if you choose it in the uibuilder advanced options.
+See the "Svelte Basic" template for a good example.

 * `package.json` - This is a fairly standard npm package description file and should describe and name your UI.
 Strictly speaking it is not currently _required_ (unless you want to push to GitHub as an external tempalte) but may be in the future and should be included.
 The standard uibuilder templates contain examples.
 It is good practice to include `"private": true,` to prevent the folder being accidentally published to npm.